Are Project Management Degrees Worth the Investment?

 A project management degree is most definitely not required to get a job.
 Project coordinators start work often without any formal credentials aside from an interest in organization and delivery.
 Many senior project managers today came into project management from another field, such as software development or healthcare administration.
 It was their background that gave them the skills required to do a great job, not their education.
 You can always get a professional certification or a degree in the subject later.

 However, when the job market is competitive, you may find that having a relevant degree gives you the edge for securing a job.
-It can also give you a lot of confidence, and many courses will offer placements or some kind of work experience that will introduce you to what the project environment will be like.
-Again, that gives you extra information for your resume and material to talk about at interview beyond what a week-long project management course can offer.
+It can also lend confidence, and many courses will offer placements or some kind of work experience that will introduce you to what the project environment will be like.
+Again, that gives you extra information for your resume and material to talk about at an interview beyond what a week-long project management course can offer.

 There are many advantages to earning a project management degree, but if the length of time it takes, and the financial commitment, isn’t something you can take on right now, then you can still start your project management career and build on your education later.